Early Decision Application Option

 Admission and Interviews

 The program will evaluate all applications received before the deadline and then invite up to 24 students for interviews.
-After the interviews, up to 12 applicants may admitted into the program that will begin the Tuesday after Memorial Day in May of the following year.
+After the interviews, up to 12 applicants may admitted into the early decision program.
+Those students begin classes the Tuesday after Memorial Day in May of the following year.

 Applicants that apply for the early-decision option but are found to be ineligible will be notified their application will be put on the standard application schedule.

 Students interviewing under the early-decision option, but not admitted to the program, will have their application moved to the standard schedule.
 An interview during the early-decision process will not count against the two-interview limit for nurse anesthesia applicants.
 However, only one interview for early decision status is allowed.
 Early-decision applicants may have the opportunity to be selected again for an interview in October of that same year.

 All prerequisite courses must be taken at an accredited college/university and be eligible for transfer to the University of Kansas.
 Classes may be taken at an accredited two-year college.
 Courses cannot be credit by examination.
 A Pass grade will not be accepted unless the applicant provides written verification from the institution that the Pass designation is equivalent to a grade of C or higher.